2. Outline of the Key Concepts

 Cultural Memory and Artistic Expression in the Palestinian Context:

 Cultural memory compasses both the preservation and reimagining of traditional music, stories, and artistic expressions and is essential in connecting our collective past with the present and future.
-In the face of colonial erasure and displacement, music and art serve as powerful means of re-inscribing memory and asserting identity.
 As a Palestinian artist, my creative journey is deeply intertwined with the ongoing struggle to preserve and reimagine our cultural heritage.
 Santos (2011) speaks of art as a tool for creating "living memory," preserving historical narratives and challenging the exclusionary national stories that have often marginalized Palestinian voices.
 In the collective Palestinian consciousness, music becomes a critical vessel to “reinscribe” memory, preserving the past while shaping a new, resilient, and determinant future (El-Amyouni, 2024).

 Palestinian music and poetry often carry the weight of memory, shaping identity within a socio-historical framework.
 Memory becomes a “mediational tool,” linking individuals to their collective experiences and guiding the formation of new identities and actions (Brescó de Luna, 2012).
 For Palestinians, particularly those in the diaspora, the very act of remembering is a form of survival.
 Through music, we can bridge past struggles with present resilience, ensuring that our shared history is passed down and reimagined for future generations.

-In this research, collaboration is approached beyond the process of artistic creation, into an exploratory journey of possibilities for self-understanding and negotiation within varied musical and cultural frameworks.
-As a researcher, I am particularly curious about how these interactions will unfold in Sections 4.1 Sonic Exile and 4.2 Bethlehem Echoes, where music may become a powerful medium that bridges personal histories and shared human experiences.
-The dialogue between instruments, bodies, and stories creates a sonic space for identity to exist and evolve, a multidimensional landscape where identity might find grounding in cultural memory while simultaneously being reshaped through collective exploration.
-This research seeks to observe how these collaborative spaces transform identity, allowing it to be both anchored and continuously reimagined in real-time encounters.
+Here, self-awareness and cultural negotiation are explored through the lens of collaboration.
+Sections 4.1 Sonic Exile and 4.2 Echoes from Bethlehem examine how music connects personal histories with universal human experiences.
+The dialogue between bodies, instruments, and stories creates a sonic space for identity to exist and evolve, a multidimensional landscape where identity might find grounding in cultural memory while simultaneously being reshaped through collective exploration.
+This study aims to observe how these collaborative spaces transform identity, allowing it to be both anchored and continuously reimagined and reconstructed in real-time encounters.

-In Section 4.3 Discussion, I will engage in a reflective analysis of the commonalities, challenges, and subtle connections that surfaced within both projects, exploring how shared vulnerability, the intimate nature of the duo format, and the serendipitous ways in which these collaborations began have collectively shaped our work.
-This reflection aims to draw out the nuanced ways in which these encounters resonate with the core themes of this thesis, offering a reimagining of identity, and the transformative potential within collaborative art.
+In Section 4.3 Discussion, I I will reflect on the commonalities, challenges, and subtle connections that surfaced within both projects, exploring how shared vulnerability, the intimate nature of the duo format, and the serendipitous ways in which these collaborations began have collectively shaped our work.
+This reflection aims to draw out the nuanced ways in which these encounters resonate with the core themes of this thesis.

-In Section 4.4 explore the collaborative project with Amwaj Choir, which reflect key themes of cultural resilience, identity preservation, and collective resistance central to this research.
+In Section 4.4 explore the collaborative project with Amwaj Choir, which reflect key themes of identity preservation and collective resistance central to this research.
 Composed of young Palestinians, demonstrates how music can function as a counter-narrative to erasure and a tool for reclaiming identity.
-These collaborations highlight music’s potential to facilitate resistance and solidarity, supporting the broader exploration of identity, cultural memory, and the transformative role of artistic expression in personal and collective resilience throughout the thesis.
+These collaborations highlight music’s potential to facilitate resistance and solidarity, supporting the broader exploration of identity, cultural memory, and the role of artistic expression in personal and collective resilience throughout the thesis.